openstack-archive/networking-nec/doc/source/installation.rst

 as a separate python module called **networking-nec***, and the shim code and configuration exist in the Neutron code tree.

-The code is maintained at stackforge https://github.com/stackforge/networking-nec
+The code is maintained at http://git.openstack.org/cgit/openstack/networking-nec

 The released versions of Python module is available at https://pypi.python.org/pypi/networking-nec.
 To install::